marcosandremsfilho/Faculdade/Prog_C/Estrutura_de_dados/Ponteiros_Estrutura_de_Dados_Ex_1/README.md

 #### > The current code was made for the subject Data Structure, attended in the Federal University of Itajubá - UNIFEI.

 #### > The current code have the object to build a vector using the "malloc" function what reserve some space provided by the user.
 The space was provided using the "scanf" function.
-Done that the code will randomize the vector values and show to the user and clean the space memory used by the vector.
+Done that the code will randomize the vector values and show to the user and free the memory space used by the vector.